* This is the Professional Version. *

 ECG and serum electrolytes and glucose are routinely checked.
 However, these and other tests are usually of little benefit unless suggested by specific symptoms.

 Autonomic function can be evaluated with bedside cardiac monitoring.
 When the autonomic system is intact, heart rate increases in response to inspiration.
 The heart is monitored as the patient breathes slowly and deeply (about a 5-sec inspiration and a 7-sec expiration) for 1 min.
 The longest interbeat (R-R) interval during expiration is normally at least 1.15 times the minimum R-R interval during inspiration; a shorter interval suggests autonomic dysfunction.
 A similar variation in R-R interval should exist between rest and a 10- to 15-sec Valsalva maneuver.
-Patients with abnormal R-R intervals or with autonomic symptoms or signs require further evaluation for diabetes, Parkinson disease, and possibly multiple system atrophy (see Multiple System Atrophy) and pure autonomic failure (see Pure Autonomic Failure); the last may require plasma norepinephrine or vasopressin (ADH) measurements with the patient supine and upright.
+Patients with abnormal R-R intervals or with autonomic symptoms or signs require further evaluation for diabetes, Parkinson disease, and possibly multiple system atrophy (see page Multiple System Atrophy (MSA)) and pure autonomic failure (see page Pure Autonomic Failure); the last may require plasma norepinephrine or vasopressin (ADH) measurements with the patient supine and upright.

 The dose of a suspected drug may be reduced or the drug stopped to confirm the drug as the cause.

-Tilt table testing (see Tilt Table Testing) may be done when autonomic dysfunction is suspected; it gives more consistent results than supine and upright BP assessment and eliminates augmentation of venous return by leg muscle contraction.
+Tilt table testing (see page Tilt Table Testing) may be done when autonomic dysfunction is suspected; it gives more consistent results than supine and upright BP assessment and eliminates augmentation of venous return by leg muscle contraction.
 The patient may remain upright for 30 to 45 min of BP assessment.

 Patients requiring prolonged bed rest should sit up each day and exercise in bed when possible.
 Patients should rise slowly from a recumbent or sitting position, consume adequate fluids, limit or avoid alcohol, and exercise regularly when feasible.
 Regular modest-intensity exercise promotes overall vascular tone and reduces venous pooling.
 Elderly patients should avoid prolonged standing.
 Sleeping with the head of the bed raised may relieve symptoms by promoting Na retention and reducing nocturnal diuresis.